Charities Regulator: New regime

 The Charities Act (debated from 2007 as the "Charities Bill") was passed in 2009, and provided for the creation of the Charities Regulatory Authority and an appeals tribunal, the transfer of powers from the Commissioners of Donations and Bequests and the dissolution of that body, the establishment of a public register of charities, and other matters.
 However, it was not commenced for some years, for what the relevant minister, Alan Shatter, described as "financial reasons".

 There were "high-profile scandals" in several charities in 2013 and early 2014.
 These controversies included the alleged use of donations and state funding (intended to provide services at charities like the Rehab Group and Central Remedial Clinic) to pay high salaries, lease cars and contribute to the pension funds of charity management.
 On foot of these, the regulator commenced operations on a "shadow basis" in early 2014, with a board appointed on a non-statutory basis.
 The first chairperson was the chair of the Charity Committee of Chartered Accountants Ireland, Conor Woods, and the first chief executive was Úna Ní Dhubhghaill.
-The board included at least two charity sector figures, Fergus Finlay of Barnardos and Ann Fitzgerald of Cork’s Simon Community.
+The board included at least two charity sector figures, Fergus Finlay of Barnardos and Ann Fitzgerald of Cork's Simon Community.

-The authority was eventually formally established 16 October 2014, when the Minister for Justice and Equality issued a ministerial commencement order.
+The authority was established on 16 October 2014, when the Minister for Justice and Equality issued a ministerial commencement order.
 The regulator was initially empowered to undertake reactive investigations (in the event of a complaint or whistleblowing allegation) and, from 2016, "in the wake of the Console charity scandal" these enforcement powers were expanded to include proactive investigations.

 Scope

 The regulator oversees registered charities, and can pursue bodies falsely claiming to be charities.
-Ireland’s non-governmental organisation sector comprises over 32,000 bodies, but only 10,470 of these were registered charities at the end of 2019.
+Ireland's non-governmental organisation sector comprises over 32,000 bodies, but only 10,470 of these were registered charities at the end of 2019.
 The basic requirement for charitable status and registration with the regulator is public benefit, which excludes bodies primarily established for the benefit of those who become members, such as most sports clubs, credit unions, and trade unions and professional associations.
 Three specific charitable purposes are defined – relief of poverty, education and the advancement of religion, and the Charities Act (2009) details a dozen further examples under an "other community benefit" heading.
 These include community welfare and development, integration of the disadvantaged, promotion of health and conflict resolution, protection of the environment and animals, and advancement of the arts and culture, heritage or science.
 The advancement of human rights was effectively excluded, though in 2015 an Oireachtas committee recommended that this be added as a charitable cause.
 Political parties are also excluded.
 Almost all schools are required to register with the regulator.

 The regulator deals with entities registered as companies (generally of the company limited by guarantee form), with charitable trusts, and with unincorporated bodies, including most schools, parishes and local youth groups.
 For those registered as companies, the regulator exchanges data with the Companies Registration Office, and can refer concerns to the Director of Corporate Enforcement.